 - Kimchi Fried Rice - This one-pot meal is as simple as it is delicious.
 Start by sautéing garlic, onion, and your favorite vegetables in a wok or skillet.
 Once they're softened, add cooked rice and kimchi.
 Cook everything together until the flavors blend together nicely.
 Top with an egg (optional) and serve!

-- Kimchi Soup - For those chilly days when you need something warm and comforting, nothing beats a hearty bowl of kimchi soup!
+- Kimchi Soup - Nothing beats a hearty bowl of kimchi soup for those chilly days when you need something warm and comforting!
 Start by sautéing pork belly in a pot until golden brown.
 Add garlic, onion and scallions then stir in chicken stock and kimchi before bringing it to a boil.
 Simmer for 15 minutes then add tofu (or any other protein of your choice).

 - Kimchi Stew - If you love stew but are looking for something unique, try making Kimchi stew!
 Start by heating up some oil in a Dutch oven or large pot over medium heat.
 Add pork shoulder, onion, and garlic before pouring in chicken stock or water.
 Add gochujang (Korean red chili paste), kimchi and diced potatoes then bring to a boil before simmering for about 30 minutes until the pork is tender.
 Serve hot with steamed white rice.